dsloyer/ez-kubeadm/README.md

   2. install vagrant and VirtualBox
   3. setup directories and env variables.
 All this is described in detail, below.

-Assuming you've setup your system per the instructions below, these are the commands to build a working Ubuntu-based cluster in $HOME/projects/ukube in about 10 minutes:
+Assuming you've setup your system per the instructions below, these are the commands to build a new, working Ubuntu-based cluster in $HOME/projects/ukube in about 10 minutes:
 ```
 $ cd $HOME/projects